thesp0nge/dawnscanner/Roadmap.md

 * adding test for CVE-2011-4969  XSS in jquery < 1.6.2

-## Version 2.0.0 (est. June 2016)

-### New supported frameworks

-* Add Lotus support
-* Add Maven support (this will lead of creating the skeleton of a dawnscanner-java gem.
-I will decide later if it will stay with the core or if it will be a separted gem plugging into dawnscanner as plugin).
-* Add support for pure Rack applications
-* Add basic support for Javascript.
-At the beginning, it will be a signature based support. dawnscanner will try to detect the js library version by using SHA hashing functions, comparing it with fingerprint of vulnerable libraies.
-  Of course, this will lead to false negatives if a user tamper the original JS.
-We must consider also minified versions and we're not able to deal with obfuscated code.

-### New checks

 * Add a language check.
 It will handle a ruby script as input and a ruby\_parser line as unsafe pattern.
 It will compile the ruby and look for the unsafe pattern